Barochan Cross: Revaluation

+An undated image of Barochan Cross but likely to have been taken c.
+1924 when the cross was surveyed and photographed.

 When the cross was moved in 1790, it split into several pieces and had to be reassembled.
 In 1894, a storm caused the cross to split into three pieces and it was taken to a local farm to be repaired.
 An 1894 letter to the Glasgow Herald celebrated the locally cherished object but also illustrated how the care of the cross was in the hands of local people who were essentially amateurs.
 With the rise of Antiquarianism in the early 18th century, there was potential for the cross to be collected i.e. stolen but it also led to the collection of histories, that were often developed from local myths.
 This led to a reappraisal of historical objects in the heritage landscape like Barochan Cross that by the 19th century had resulted in the formalisation of state controlled preservation organisations that sought to envelop historical monuments like Barochan Cross within their purview.

 In 1882, the Ancient Monuments Protection Act 1882 decreed that certain ancient monuments should be protected.
 In 1908, the Royal Commission on the Historical Monuments of Scotland enacted a survey of all historical monuments on public land in Scotland and this was further expanded and strengthened by the Ancient Monuments Consolidation and Amendment Act 1913 that classified monuments on private land that were subject to preservation.
 In 1924, Barochan Cross was taken into statutory protection as a national ancient monument under the 1913 act, when the landowner Sir Charles Renshaw died and his widow requested protection before the estate was sold.
 In 2004, that statutory protection was formally detailed in what was known as a "Statement of Significance" that is maintained by Historic Environment Scotland.
 The document defines the evidence of what makes the Barochan Cross unique within the Scottish heritage landscape and the types of current and future actions that are needed to maintain that uniqueness, within an established heritage framework.
 Firstly, Barochan Cross is unique as an early medieval Strathclyde cross and secondly it is a key example of the Strathlyde school of sculpture.